zpasternack/CustomTextView/Readme.md

 You bet.
 Do whatever you want with it.
 If you find issues, please let me know.
 If you make it better, please let me know.

+### License ###

+The code is available under a Modified BSD License.
+See the LICENSE file for more info.